Suh Byung-soo

 Suh Byung-soo (born 9 January 1952) is a South Korean politician who served as the mayor of Busan from 2014 to 2018.
-He previously served as the Member of the National Assembly for Haeundae-Gijang 1st constituency from 2002 to 2014 and the as the mayor of Haeundae from 2000 to 2002.
+He previously served as the Member of the National Assembly for Haeundae-Gijang A constituency from 2002 to 2014 and the as the mayor of Haeundae from 2000 to 2002.

 A member of the conservative People Power Party, Suh was elected the Mayor of Busan on 4 June 2014, defeating the independent candidate Oh Keo-don.
 In 2018, he ran for re-election but lost to Oh, who ran under the Democratic banner.

 Early life

 Suh Byung-soo was born in 1952, in the town of Daun, Ulsan, South Gyeongsang (now Daun-dong, Central District, Ulsan), to the son of Suh Seok-in (died in 2020), the founder of Woojin Service who had served as the Member of the Busan Metropolican Council from 1991 to 1995 and the Mayor of Haeundae from 1995 to 1998.
 His mom died in February 1997.
 He is the eldest among 4 sons and a daughter to the ex-Haeundae Mayor; he is the brother to Suh Ha-soo, Suh Hyun-soo and Suh Bum-soo.
 Although he was born in Ulsan, he grew up in Yeongdo, Busan.

 He went to 3 different schools — Yeongdo Primary School, Busan Secondary School and Kyungnam High School.
 He later attended Sogang University and received a bachelor's and a master's degree in economics.
 Then, he fled to the United States and received a doctorate in economics from Northern Illinois University in 1987.
 Following the graduation, he briefly worked at Ford Motor Company before he returned to South Korea and continued his career at Korea Institute of Machinery and Materials and Presidential Advisory Council on Science and Technology.
 In 1990s, he was the CEO of Woojin Service, succeeding his father who had resigned in order to run for the 1991 local elections.
 He served till the end of 1997, however, in 2000, some sources reported that he was still serving the position at that time.
 This time, he was also an adjunct professor at Dong-Pusan College.